Mirantis/lens-extension-cc/README.md

 ![Extension UI](./docs/screen-shot.png)

-## 🚨 Version 2.x of this extension will be the last one to support basic authentication

-As of the next major release of this extension (v3.0.0), basic auth (entering the username and password in the extension itself) will no longer be supported.
-Your instance will need to be configured to use Container Cloud's built-in Keycloak service for authentication and authorization.

-> Keycloak-based authentication/authorization is much more secure than basic username/password authentication.
-Consider migrating your Container Cloud instance to it if you haven't already.

-As there are major changes coming in Lens 5.0 as well, when we update this extension to drop basic auth, it will coincide with the Lens 5.0 release, and any prior versions of this extension will no longer work with Lens 5.0.
-You will need to install an older version of Lens in order to use an older version of this extension.

 ## Installing

 Installation is very easy!
 Just make sure Lens 4.2.4 or later is running, and follow these simple steps: